WUSO: Upgrade to 120 watts

 As a Class D station operating on the same 10-watt basis as in 1966, WUSO was vulnerable.
 In the late 1970s, the FCC encouraged many stations to upgrade to Class A status—100 watts minimum—and left Class D stations a secondary service, vulnerable to being bumped by other stations.
 Furthermore, even though the transmitter was atop Tower Hall, students living there sometimes had trouble receiving the station.
 WUSO had twice solicited power increases, first in 1971 and then in 1986.
 However, such changes also would have come with needed upgrades to professionalize even as FCC restrictions tightened the ability of Class D stations to upgrade.
 Alongside moving to Firestine, the station mounted a third effort at a power increase, hoping to avoid the paperwork-related problems that had plagued past pushes.
 The proposed increase turned into a years-long legal battle in the wake of two related applications from Christian groups, the American Family Association and Life Radio Ministries.
 This conflict was lengthened because the FCC overhauled the process by which it compared applications for non-commercial educational radio stations, leaving the three applications—WUSO's improvement and the two new Christian radio stations, one for Urbana and one for Delaware—in a mutually exclusive group.
 The three parties then filed a universal settlement, granting WUSO's improvement and the Delaware new station application, which was granted on April 25, 2003.

-In November 2004, WUSO upgraded from 10 watts to 120, improving its coverage area and signal strength in the Springfield area, In December 2003, Wittenberg athletics moved to WUSO from commercial station WULM; the move came in the middle of the basketball season after WULM refused to produce and carry broadcasts of Wittenberg women's basketball games.
-WUSO also it initiated online streaming in 2006.
+In November 2004, WUSO upgraded from 10 watts to 120, improving its coverage area and signal strength in the Springfield area.
+In December 2003, Wittenberg athletics moved to WUSO from commercial station WULM; the move came in the middle of the basketball season after WULM refused to produce and carry broadcasts of Wittenberg women's basketball games.
+WUSO also initiated online streaming in 2006.
 WUSO's studios in the basement of Firestine Hall were flooded when a water pipe burst on April 8, 2012.
 Four feet of water inundated the facilities, and the studio equipment was a total loss.
 The station was off the air for nearly a year; the studios were rebuilt with increased space for live bands to play and an expanded lobby.
 By 2018, the station had 18 student-produced shows on its lineup.

 Sale to Dayton Public Radio

 In August 2017, WUSO entered into a partnership with WDPR Dayton Public Radio to rebroadcast its classical music programming from 6 a.m. to 2 p.m. on weekdays.
 As WDPR's signal does not reach Springfield, this expanded the service's coverage.
 In March 2019, WUSO began rebroadcasting WDPR on a full-time basis, and WU filed in December 2022 to sell the station outright to DPR for $94,580.
+The sale was consummated on March 13, 2023.